A snapshot overview of schools in Valencia that are considered (although not necessarily chosen) by English-speaking expat parents.

 The only internationally focussed Montessori school in Valencia, located in Paterna to the northwest of the city, which has excellent transport links.
-Offering a bilingual, French/English, primary education with a condition of entry at age 6 or above that they speak either French or English fluently.
+Offering a bilingual, French/English, primary education with a condition of entry at 6 or above students are required to speak either French or English fluently.

 Lycée Francaise de Valencia (Paterna)

 On a campus in Paterna to the northwest of the city, which has excellent transport links.
-Here since 1889 and one of the oldest international schools still existing, this is a French school that happens to be in Spain.
+Here since 1889 and one of the oldest international schools still existing but this is an entirely French school that happens to be in Spain.
 All 75 classes are taught in French following the French Curriculum and graduates obtain French qualifications.
 Roughly one third of students are French nationals.